100432160/100432160/README.md

 ## Hi there 👋

+- Hi there!
+I'm Arturo Cardenal
+- I am an exchange student from Spain 🇪🇸
+- I'm doing my last academic year in Computer Science in SDSU 🇺🇸
+- I'm interested in fullstack development, machine learning and game development

 <!--
 **100432160/100432160** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.